itsmng/wiki-backup/docs/docker-install.md

 git clone https://github.com/itsmng/itsmng-docker
 cd itsmng-docker
 ```
-To choose your version you simply go to the directory of the chosen version for example the folder 1.4 for version 1.4 or latest for the last version.
+To choose your version, you simply go to the directory of the chosen version for example the folder 1.4 for version 1.4 or latest for the last version.
 ```
 cd latest
 ```

 ## Securize your Installation
-By default in this exemple the MariaDB user,password and datase is itsmng.
+By default in this example the MariaDB user,password and datase is itsmng.
 To change this setting you can edit the ***MARIADB_USER,MARIADB_PASSWORD*** and the ***MARIADB_DATABASE*** variable.

 ## Start the container
 ```